The-Musketeers-UU/coach-pro/docs/rls-policies.md

 ### `scheduleDay`

 Visibility and writes are inherited from the parent `scheduleWeek`.
+Postgres policies only support a single command per policy, so insert and update rules are split for clarity.

 ```sql
 create policy "Days visible to participants"